Once your Virtual Machine (VM) is provisioned, you can use it much like a normal desktop.

 Accessing your workspace files

-Within the VM, you should have access to your workspaces files.
+Within the Virtual Machine, you should have access to your workspaces files.